farope77/Guided-Projects/README.md

  ## Machine Learning
    - Predicting Car Prices: Train and test K-Nearest Neighbors models on a data set of car features to predict price.

-   - Predicting House Sale Prices
+   - Predicting House Sale Prices: Train and test Linear Regression model to predict House Price.

    - Predicting the Stock Market